 Water heated to a temperature which satisfies space heating, clothes washing, dish washing, and other sanitizing needs can scald and cause permanent injury upon contact.
-Short repeated heating cycles caused by small hot-water uses can cause a temperature increase of the hot water by 20F° higher than the heater's temperature settings.
+Short repeated heating cycles caused by small hot-water uses can cause a temperature increase of the hot water by 30F° higher than the heater's temperature settings.
+If you choose a higher temperature setting, Thermostatic Mixing Valves (see Figure 8) located at each point-of-use are particularly important to help avoid scalding.

-This appliance has been design certified as complying with American National Standard/CSA Standard for water heaters and certain models with side plumbing connections are considered suitable for Water (Potable) Heating and Space Heating.

-Note: Do not use in space heating only applications.
+This appliance has been design certified as complying with American National Standard/CSA Standard for water heaters and certain models with side plumbing connections are considered suitable for Water (Potable) Heating and Space Heating but not space heating only applications.
 The water supply pressure should not exceed 80 psi.
 If this occurs, a pressure reducing valve with a bypass should be installed in the cold water inlet line.
 This should be placed on the supply to the entire house in order to maintain equal hot and cold water pressures.